Is astrology in the Bible?

 It is very important to consider however that the constellations vary in size.
-They don’t accurately represent 12 equal divisions of the year.
-In addition, astronomers now recognize a 13th constellation along the ecliptic, the constellation Ophiuchus.
-An astronomical phenomenon known as precession of the equinox, proves the predictions of astrologers to be without basis.
+They don’t accurately represent twelve equal divisions of the year.
+In addition, astronomers now recognize a thirteenth constellation along the ecliptic, the constellation Ophiuchus.
+An astronomical phenomenon known as the precession of the equinox, proves the predictions of astrologers to be without basis.
 Due to precession since Babylonian times, the sign of Aries is actually within the constellation Pisces.

 Scripture informs us that they worshipped the created more than the Creator.
 In the book of Kings, we find that King Josiah ordered that those who worshipped and burned incense to Baal, the sun, the moon, Mazzaloth, and all the host of heaven, be put to death.

 Much is to be learned by the study of the heavens.
 Care should be taken, however, to stay away from the worldly use of astrology as established by the Babylonians.
 In the book of Revelation, we find that the institutions of Babylon will one day fall.